FriedbergLab/Epictope/README.md

 ### Sequence conservation

 Sequence conservation is used to guide internal epitope-tagging approaches.
 Regions of relatively low conservation are unlikely to be involved in the critical function of the protein.
 To identify these regions for a protein of interest, we first BLAST the query protein against the proteomes of a diverse set of model organisms.
-By default, we compare the query sequence against the proteomes of Mus musculus (mouse), Bos taurus (cow), Canis lupus familiaris (dog), Gallus gallus (chicken), Homo sapiens (human), Takifugu rubripes (pufferfish), and Xenopus tropicalis (western clawed frog).
-We then identify the highest scoring match in each organism, sorted by the lowest E-value.
-We then align the retrieved sequences with the query protein using muscle, a multiple sequence alignment program, and calculate the shannon entropy at each position.
-We use Shannon entropy as a simple measure of the calculate the variability of amino acids at each position in the alignment.
+By default, we compare the query sequence against the proteomes of _Mus musculus_ (mouse), _Bos taurus_ (cow), _Canis lupus familiaris_ (dog), Gallus gallus (chicken), _Homo sapiens_ (human), _Takifugu rubripes_ (pufferfish), and _Xenopus tropicalis_ (western clawed frog).
+Using BLAST, we identify the highest scoring match in each organism, sorted by the lowest E-value.
+We then align the retrieved sequences with the query protein using MUSCLE, a multiple sequence alignment program, and calculate the shannon entropy at each position.
+We use [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) as a simple measure of the calculate the variability of amino acids at each position in the alignment.
 A lower Shannon entropy indicates low variability, or high sequence conservation at the position, and it should therefore be avoided for tag insertion.
-Conversely, a high Shannon entropy indicates a relatively low degree of sequence conservation, and potential suitability for tagging.
+Conversly, a high Shannon entropy indicates a relatively low degree of sequence conservation, and potential suitability for tagging.

 <figure style="display: inline-block; text-align: center;">
   <img src="images/msa.png" alt="Alt text" title="Tcf21 Multiple Sequence Alignment." width="75%">
   <figcaption>Example Multiple Sequence Alignment for Tcf21 protein sequences from position 1 to 70.
-Amino acids identical between all species are in red, identical between at least three out of five species in blue.
-From this alignment, red regions would be extremely unfavorable to tag insertion.
-Figure from https://doi.org/10.1038/srep36986</figcaption>.
-Reproduced under Creative Commons CC-BY.
+The protein of interest or query is the tcf21 protein from Danio rerio (zebrafish).
+Amino acids identical between all species are in red, non-identical between at least one species in blue, and gaps are highlighted in yellow.
+From this alignment, red regions would be unfavorable to tag insertion.</figcaption>.
 </figure>

 ### Solvent accessibility

  Relative Solvent Accessibility (RSA) is a measure of the surface area of a folded protein that is accessible to a solvent, typically the cytoplasmic fluid.
 It is calculated by dividing the solvent accessible surface area (SASA) of an amino acid by the maximum possible solvent accessible surface area for that residue.
 SASA values are assigned with Define Secondary Structure of Proteins (DSSP).
 The DSSP program defines secondary structure, geometrical features and solvent exposure of proteins, given atomic coordinates in Protein Data Bank (PDB) format.
 Values used for the maximum possible solvent accessible surface area were taken from [this study](https://doi.org/10.1371/journal.pone.0080635).
 We use the [Alphafold2 predicted structure from the European Bioinforamtics Institute (EBI)](https://alphafold.ebi.ac.uk/) as the source PDB for DSSP calculations.

-Insert _non copyrighted_ figure here.

 <!--